replaygaming/hand_rank/README.md

 # HandRank

-The hand_rank gem is a Ruby, with C extension, implementation of the 2 plus 2 hand evaluation algorithm for Texam Hold'em hands (or any hands following the same ranking order).
+The hand_rank gem is a Ruby, with C extension, implementation of the Two Plus Two hand evaluation algorithm for Texam Hold'em hands (or any hands following the same ranking order).